UK guide • SEO-safe redesign • Practical checklist

 Phase 2: Plan the new structure

-Structure affects SEO and conversions.
-A clean structure helps Google and helps customers.
+Structure affects both SEO and conversion.
+Cleaner structure helps Google and helps customers.

 Core pages